Can A Prime Number Be Negative

 Conclusion

-In summary, while the idea of negative prime numbers might seem intriguing, the established mathematical convention defines prime numbers as positive integers greater than 1 with exactly two distinct positive divisors: 1 and themselves.
+In a nutshell, while the idea of negative prime numbers might seem intriguing, the established mathematical convention defines prime numbers as positive integers greater than 1 with exactly two distinct positive divisors: 1 and themselves.
 This definition ensures the uniqueness of prime factorization, a cornerstone of number theory and various practical applications.
 Exploring the concept of prime numbers, whether positive or negative, enriches our understanding of mathematical principles and their real-world implications.